 Westside Terrain Area: A Westside Terrain Charge applies to properties in this area, which includes Portland’s hillier westside where low street connectivity, larger lots, and narrow, windy roads increase the costs to collect garbage, recycling, and compost.
 To determine if a property is within the Westside Terrain Area, look up the address in www.portlandmaps.com: In the Garbage & Recycling section (under “Utilities”), you’ll see “Westside Terrain Area?” followed by “Yes” or “No.”

 How rates are set

-Every year the Bureau of Planning and Sustainability conducts a rate review to establish fair and equitable rates for franchised garbage and recycling companies to charge the public for residential collection services.
-These services include collection of garbage, recycling and compost.
+Every year the Bureau of Planning and Sustainability conducts a rate review to establish fair and equitable rates for franchised garbage and recycling companies to charge for collection of residential garbage, recycling and compost.

-The rate review includes analysis by an economist and an independent CPA.
-A range of impacts are evaluated to determine the cost of providing service— including labor, equipment and fuel costs, the average weight of garbage in each can size, disposal charges for solid waste and compostables and the market value of recyclables (revenues which partially offset costs).
-These factors are summarized in the annual Rate Study.
-See the latest study:
+The rate review includes analysis by an economist and an independent Certified Professional Accountant (CPA).
+To determine the cost of providing service, the Bureau of Planning and Sustainability evaluates multiple factors, including labor, equipment and fuel costs, the average weight of garbage in each can size, disposal charges for solid waste and compostables and the market value and cost to sort recyclables.

 The proposed rates are reviewed by the Planning and Sustainability Commission at a public hearing.
 Finally, the rates are presented to City Council for review and adoption.